 Use your knowledge of the school day and your school data to analyse when electricity is being used by pupils.
+Review some energy use charts for your school on a day view basis.

 What time do pupils arrive?
 Is there an increase in electricity use when pupils arrive?
 Have all lights, appliances and technology already be switched on by staff?
 If electricity use drops, why might that be?